 Flowers in the Thompson Okanagan, Photo Allen Jones

-Located in the South Okanagan, history is what makes Greenwood tick.
+Located in Boundary Country in the southernmost area of the Thompson Okanagan region, history is what makes Greenwood tick.
 Visitors come here to see the colourful, quirky, buildings – over 60 at last count – with many offering a peak into the past such as the Deadwood coffee house and antique store.
 When you have explored the town, a hike up Jubilee Mountain offers stunning views over the valley.
 Trails are aplenty in this area especially with the historic Kettle Valley Rail Trail nearby.
 You can walk or bike for miles along this popular trail that once transported people and goods by rail.
 Fishing, golfing and water sports are all nearby in the many rivers and lakes.

 Rich in historic charm, the story of Greenwood dates back to the discovery of rich lodes of copper-gold ore by prospectors in 1891.
 The dreams of Robert Wood came true, when in 1895 he purchased the land that is now the site of the city, built a General Store, and named the settlement Greenwood.
 With the discovery of rich copper ore came an influx of people from far and wide, and within two years the former rugged wilderness region had been transformed into a booming frontier city, one of the busiest and richest mining regions in Canada.
 Greenwood had become the social and economic hub of the entire Boundary region.